 Erika Ramirez is the parent of two former students, Rusbel (cello), and Alana (violin), who graduated from Community MusicWorks in May 2016.
 Erika immigrated from the Dominican Republic more than 30 years ago.
 She has an associate’s degree in in office administration.
 She was a member of the CMW board of directors, serving on the finance committee.

 Read Erika’s story here.

 Mark Hinkley joined Community MusicWork’s Board of Directors in 2013, where he serves as treasurer.
-He also mentors at CMW’s Daily Orchestra Program.
-After stints in radio, submarines, and urban planning, Mark spent his career in reinsurance.
-He moved to Charlestown, RI after retiring in 2007.
-Mark has a particular interest in jazz improvisation.
+He also mentors at the Daily Orchestra Program.
+After stints in radio, submarines, and urban planning, Mark spent his career in reinsurance before retiring in 2007.
+Mark has an interest in jazz improvisation.